“Trying to manage a project without project management is like trying to play a football game without a game plan’’ – Katherine Tate

 - Initiation:It is the first phase of the project lifecycle.
 This is where an idea is toiled and carefully examined if it will be beneficial for the organization or not.
 The key activities in this phase include the analysis of business requirements, identifying project requirements and stakeholders.
 It is during this phase where the project’s value and feasibility are measured.

-- Planning: This is the more detailed part of the project where a solid plan is created to guide the teams.
+- Planning: This is the more detailed part of the project where a solid project planning steps are created to guide the teams.
 It includes putting the team together, identifying the tasks or activities to be performed, obtaining cost estimates and deciding the budget of the project.
 Planning is an important phase as it sets the base for the execution part.

 - Execution: This is the implementation phase where all the activities and events are set into motion.
 Teams or groups are made where responsibilities are given to the team members.
 Moreover, the key stakeholders are well communicated and updated about the changes that happen while executing a project.